-FMCS will continue to provide collective bargaining mediation services to parties in certain critical industries, including most particularly the defense, health care, and power generation industries, and where the Agency Director determines that mediation services are necessary to protect life or property and where such threat to life or property can reasonably be said to be near at hand and demanding an immediate response to avoid or minimize the disruptive effects of a strike and/or lockout.
-The Director will determine the need for essential mediation services on a case-by- case basis, pursuant to applicable legal standards and this plan, from among a limited number of cases.
+FMCS will continue to provide its services when: 1) the agency head determines that FMCS services are necessary to protect life or property; and 2) such threat to life or property is imminent and an immediate response is necessary to avoid or minimize the disruptive effects of a work stoppage, strike, lockout, or similar event.
+The agency head will determine the need for its services on a case-by-case basis, pursuant to applicable legal standards and this plan, from among a limited number of cases.